mikemackintosh/mikemackintosh.github.io/_posts/2015-02-09-attaching-to-existing-processes.md

 ---
 layout: post
-title: "Attaching to Existing Processes in *nix"
+title: "Attach to Existing Processes in *nix"
-category: system-administration
+category: "How To"
 tags: linux unix pid terminal console
+redirect_from:
+ - /system-administration/2015/02/09/attaching-to-existing-processes/
 ---

-# Background
+### Introduction
 I was working on a project where we had long-lived console sessions open with root terminals available.
 If you don't know what that means, simple put: **THAT IS ZOMG BAD, SO EFFING BAD!**.

 This means that if someone walked up to one of the servers, or had access to a tool like Foreman, KVM, or a console emulator, they would have root access to your machine.
 In a production environment, this should never happen.

-# Checking Your Sessions
+## Checking Your Sessions

 First, let's see what sessions are out there that you may need to attach to: